PrasadReddySuda/chef-web-docs/chef_master/source/ctl_chef_solo.rst

 ``-s SECONDS``, ``--splay SECONDS``
    A random number between zero and ``splay`` that is added to ``interval``.
 Use splay to help balance the load on the Chef server by ensuring that many chef-client runs are not occuring at the same interval.
 When the chef-client is run at intervals, ``--splay`` and ``--interval`` values are applied before the chef-client run.

+   Changed in Chef Client 12.0 to be applied before the chef-client run.

 ``-u USER``, ``--user USER``
    The user that owns a process.
 This is required when starting any executable as a daemon.